-All art majors have to find this card interesting, and memorabilia collectors will like this offering too.
-The depiction of Bench himself is instead art house in feel, making this a unique card and one all Bench aficionados should try to acquire.
+All art majors must find this card interesting, and memorabilia collectors will also like this offering.
+Instead, the depiction of Bench himself is art house in feel, making this a unique card and one all Bench aficionados should try to acquire.

 4. 1970 Topps Johnny Bench #660